51 Movies About Aliens You Need To Watch Now

 Batteries Not Included

-Once again, Steven Spielberg had his hands involved with another film of extraterrestrial nature.
+Once again, Steven Spielberg was involved with another film about extraterrestrials.
 Spielberg executive produced the 1987 film "Batteries Not Included," while the directing duties went to Matthew Robbins.
-The movie follows Frank and Faye Riley, apartment building managers who are being bullied by thugs hired by a new developer looking to take over the property.
+The movie follows Frank and Faye Riley (Hume Cronyn and Jessica Tandy), apartment building managers who are being bullied by thugs hired by a new developer looking to take over the property.
 When the building is terrorized by vandals, the couple's tenants start questioning their safety and whether they should leave.
 Soon, however, two little extraterrestrial robotic ships appear and start fixing all of the damage.
 The tenants begin referring to them as the Fix-Its.

 Dark Skies

-"Dark Skies" is a horror film released in 2013 that will have you pondering the need for a home security system.
-The movie is focused on the Barrett family, who lives in a quiet, unassuming town.
+The 2013 horror film "Dark Skies" will have you pondering the need for a home security system.
+The movie is focused on the Barrett family, who live in a quiet, unassuming town.
 At one point, strange incidents begin happening, including evidence of home invasions, reorganized appliances, and birds aggressively crashing into their home.
-One night, the mother, Lacy, sees a shadowy figure in her son's room that instantly disappears when she turns on the light.
-The family eventually consults an expert who claims that their home is targeted for an alien abduction of one of their children.
+One night, the mother, Lacy (Keri Russell), sees a shadowy figure in her son's room that instantly disappears when she turns on the light.
+The family eventually consults an expert, who claims that one of their children is being targeted for alien abduction.

-The film's alien creatures are based around the humanoid descriptions of the Greys, which are the type of extraterrestrial beings associated with Roswell and other abduction accounts in history.
-The shadowy figures and the feature-less faces are terrifying when framed in such a manner.
+The film's alien creatures are based around the humanoid descriptions of the Greys, the type of extraterrestrial beings associated with Roswell and other abduction accounts in history.
+The shadowy figures and the featureless faces are terrifying when framed in such a manner.
 Also, a home invasion is scary enough, let alone having the culprits being extraterrestrials seeking to nab someone for experimentation.

 Cocoon